bengimbel/golang_redis/README.md

 1. Run `docker compose build`
 2. Run `docker compose up -d`

-You can also run Redis and monitor once the app is running by
+You can also run the redis-cli and monitor the cache once the app is running by

 1. Run `redis-cli`
 2. Run `MONITOR`